-- (1) elect seven director nominees listed in the accompanying proxy statement (this "Proxy Statement") until the 2025 annual meeting of stockholders and until their successor shall be elected and qualified, or until their earlier death, resignation, retirement, disqualification or removal from office: - (2) ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; and - (3) transact any other business that may properly come before the Annual Meeting and any adjournments or postponements thereof.
+- (1) elect seven director nominees listed in the accompanying proxy statement (this "Proxy Statement") until the 2026 annual meeting of stockholders and until their successor shall be elected and qualified, or until their earlier death, resignation, retirement, disqualification or removal from office; - (2) ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025; and - (3) transact any other business that may properly come before the Annual Meeting and any adjournments or postponements thereof.

-Only stockholders of record at the close of business on March 25, 2024 may vote at the Annual Meeting.
+Only stockholders of record at the close of business on March 24, 2025 may vote at the Annual Meeting.
 Each stockholder of record is entitled to one vote for each share of common stock held at that time.
-During the Annual Meeting, any stockholder attending the Annual Meeting may access a list of the stockholders entitled to vote at the Annual Meeting at www.proxydocs.com/tygo by following the instructions contained in the Proxy Statement.